tldr-pages/tldr/pages/common/crane-tag.md

 # crane tag

-> Efficiently tag a remote image without downloading it.
+> Efficiently tag a remote image without downloading it, which differs from the `copy` command.
-> This differs slightly from the "copy" command in a couple subtle ways.
-> You don't have to specify the entire repository for the tag you're adding.
-> We can skip layer existence checks because we know the manifest already exists.
-This makes "tag" slightly faster than "copy".
+> It skips the layer existence checks because we know the manifest already exists making it slightly faster.
 > More information: <https://github.com/google/go-containerregistry/blob/main/cmd/crane/doc/crane_tag.md>.

 - Tag remote image: